 Funds

-These time-bound, thesis-driven funds consist of philanthropists and foundations who act as LPs and field strategists who serve as General Partners (GPs) sourcing, funding, and scaling high-impact initiatives based on a thesis.
+These time-bound, thesis-driven funds consist of philanthropists and foundations who act as Limited Partners (LPs) and field strategists who serve as General Partners (GPs) sourcing, funding, incubating, and scaling high-impact initiatives based on a thesis.

 The Advanced Research for Climate Emergencies (ARC) initiative is a philanthropic fund focused on combating catastrophic climate risks through translational R&D. It backs expert-led programs to research new options to predict, prevent, and mitigate tipping point risks like ice sheet collapse, Arctic destabilization, and runaway methane emissions.
 ARC proactively bridges critical gaps left by government inaction, ensuring that humanity has well-understood, viable options ready to address climate emergencies when they inevitably arise.

-The AI and Education program, with support from the Walton Family Foundation, seeks to surface and bet on breakthrough technical ideas that can drive student success.
+The AI for Education program, with support from the Walton Family Foundation, seeks to surface and bet on breakthrough technical ideas that can drive student success.

-The AI for Math Fund seeks to advance the pace and impact of math discovery by supporting projects that are important for the field.
+The AI for Math Fund, supported by founding donor XTX Markets, seeks to advance the pace and impact of math discovery by supporting projects that are important for the field.

-Renaissance Philanthropy, in collaboration with the UK Department for Science, Innovation and Technology (DSIT), is launching a call for proposals to identify novel high-value AI for Science datasets that advance the UK’s AI for Science Strategy.
+Renaissance Philanthropy, in collaboration with the UK Department for Science, Innovation and Technology (DSIT), launched a call for proposals to identify novel high-value AI for Science datasets that advance the UK’s AI for Science Strategy.
+Read about the finalists and their proposals here.

 The Mathlib Initiative provides professional resources to support the community-driven development of Mathlib, an open-source library of formal mathematics written in the Lean theorem prover.
 Rather than replacing volunteer contributions, the Initiative amplifies them through dedicated editorial support, infrastructure development, and ecosystem coordination.